Last Updated on March 21, 2023

 The most congested part of I-40 will be through and around Raleigh, especially the Wade Avenue Exit (289).
 If you’re coming from the west, this is the exit you’ll take to reach many of the city’s best things to do.

 Many fellow travelers will be doing the same, likely en route to eat at one of Raleigh’s incredible restaurants and breweries or stop by the NC Museum of Art.
-This is one of our absolute favorite of all the museums in Raleigh).
+This is one of our absolute favorites of all the museums in Raleigh).
 Don’t forget a day of fun at Pullen Park!

 Wye Hill Brewing offers amazing skyline views and Morgan Street Food Hall brings together a wonderful mix of kitchens in one space.
-At Fiction Kitchen, you’ll find the best vegan eats and do yourself a favor and eat the mac and cheese at Poole’s Diner.
+At Fiction Kitchen, you’ll find the best vegan eats, and do yourself a favor and eat the mac and cheese at Poole’s Diner.

 Additional I-40 exits in North Carolina’s capital city include Lake Wheeler Rd (Exit 297), which will take you to the State Farmers Market, the lovely Lake Johnson Park, and the spacious Dorothea Dix Park.